x157/x157.github.io/UE5/LyraStarterGame/Tutorials/Procedure-Merge-Epic-Source-into-Git.md

 ################################################################################
 ################################################################################
 ###
 ###  If there are no changes to Lyra, you're done!
-Go back to lyra-xistgame
+Go back to xist-game
 ###  and continue working on the game.
 ###
 ###  If there are changes, then continue the procedure to merge them in: